Rams Front Office Roster | Los Angeles Rams - therams.com

 E. Stanley Kroenke's journey to bring professional football back to Los Angeles culminated on Jan.
 12, 2016 when National Football League owners ratified his proposal to return the Rams to Southern California.

 The state-of-the-art stadium rises from nearly 100 feet below ground on the former site of the Hollywood Park Racetrack and serves as the home to the Los Angeles Rams and Los Angeles Chargers.
-Additionally, the multi-purpose project serves as a West Coast campus for the National Football League, houses NFL Media's headquarters, features hosting capabilities for future Super Bowls, NFL Drafts, and Pro Bowls.
+Additionally, the multi-purpose project serves as a West Coast campus for the National Football League, houses NFL Media's headquarters, and features hosting capabilities for future Super Bowls, NFL Drafts, and Pro Bowls.

 "I think what Stan has built here and done here, in his creativity with this whole development, this probably is going to redefine this area of Los Angeles for the next century," Chargers Owner/ Chairman Dean Spanos told The Associated Press.
 "It's going to be something that L.A. is going to be very proud to have."